shaunakwagh/MusicStore/README.md

 # MusicStore
-This is a Muisc website store project where I had use Java, HTML, Gradle and H2 Database
+This is a Music Store website project where I had use Java, HTML, Gradle and H2 Database

 To run this code